 13. Around 57.6% of the global population are active on social media, for approximately 2 hours and 27 minutes each day.

-15. On the topic of digital marketing spend in 2022, Facebook ad spend in the US has exceeded $1 billion – and it continues to grow each day.
+15. On the topic of digital marketing spend, Facebook ad spend in the US has exceeded $1 billion – and it continues to grow each day.

 Paid Advertising Numbers